leangjia/blender_docs/manual/editors/properties_editor.rst

    The header of the Properties.

+.. _bpy.types.SpaceProperties.search_filter:

+Display Filter :kbd:`Ctrl-F`
+   Allows you to search for a property by a string, results will be highlighted with there corresponding panel also highlighted and expanded.
+   The search also works across multiple `Tabs`_; graying out tabs with no search results.
+   You can initiate a search using :kbd:`Ctrl-F` or clear a search with :kbd:`Alt-F`.
+   This filter is useful if you do not remember where a property is within the Properties.

+Data Context
-In the header of this editor, a list of icons and text items shows the owner of the properties being edited, together with some dependency context if needed.
+   Just below the header is a list of icons and text items which show the owner of the properties being edited, together with some dependency context if needed.
    In the example above, the material "Material" is used by the active object "Cube".

+.. _bpy.ops.buttons.toggle_pin:

+Toggle Pin ID
    By toggling on the pin icon to the right, Blender can be told to display in that editor only the currently shown data-block's properties, disregarding further selection changes.
    Toggle off that pin to switch back to default behavior, showing active data-block's properties.